Alright, we’re now onto the last of my three-part health story, bringing me to today. As continued from yesterday …

 In the beginning days of this diet, I was bummed that I could no longer eat tempeh, brown rice, chickpeas and quinoa, and anticipated eating these foods again once I was healed.
 Now, with everything I’ve read and learned, along with how I feel, I have no desire to eat grains, legumes or soy again.
 I know what those foods do on the inside and how great I feel without them.
 I’m much better off, especially now that I eat meat.
 I actually could try such legumes as black beans, navy beans, lentils and split peas (properly soaked and cooked), which are all advanced foods on the SCD, but again, I have no desire.
 Why put my body through that and turn to suboptimal forms of nutrition, especially when I’m eating meat?

 A few interesting things that I’ve noticed about my body: besides the absence of my symptoms, I no longer get a bump around my tragus piercing (hard, pointy piece of cartilage by the ear canal).
 I used to consistently get a bump around that piercing, which would often fill with pus or blood, nearly every few weeks.
 It’d go away and then always come back again, and this had been going on pretty much since I got it pierced (after the initial healing process).
 Keep in mind, I got it pierced over four years ago, back in 2008!
 Anyway, I no longer have any issues with this, which is awesome.
-I also notice that my skin has more of a glow than before, and have even had people comment about it, which is always nice to hear!
+I also notice that my skin has more of a glow than before, and have even had people comment about it, which is always nice to hear.
 Something else that I was not aware of, but my mom shared with me, is that I no longer have a weird smell about me.
 I know that sounds strange, and it is, but she said there used to be this odor – not like bad breath or anything, but just an odd smell – that came from my breath.
-When I went home for Christmas back in December – only two months in on the SCD (and after taking the antibiotics) – she shared this info with me for the first time and said that the odor was gone.
+When I went back to Michigan for Christmas back in December 2011 – only two months in on the SCD (and after taking the antibiotics) – she shared this info with me for the first time and said that the odor was gone.
 She said she had been noticing this odor for years and was blown away by its disappearance.
 I was thankful to hear it was gone … after all, that’s a bit embarrassing and I had no idea!
 It obviously had to do with the bacteria and hydrogen in my gut.
-Crazy, huh?

 So, to sum things up, I’ve been on quite the journey over the past several years, but have learned so much along the way.
 I wouldn’t be where I am today without my former experiences, whether they were good or bad.
 I’m proud and happy where I am now, and have never felt better or stronger.
-I’ve become extremely passionate about health, yoga, fitness and nutrition and owe it to this journey.
+I’ve become extremely passionate about health, wellness, yoga, fitness, and nutrition and owe it to this journey.
 I’m excited to finally be pursuing these passions (from a career standpoint), so that I can help and teach others, and continue to share my story.
 I appreciate all your support and thank you for coming along for the ride.